-Seahawks security?
-Geno Smith’s preseason shows they might just have some
+After years of playing with fire, Geno Smith provides Seahawks with real security behind Russell Wilson

 “It was spur of the moment,” Smith said.

-Hey, that’s his job now if he gets subbed. in No matter how uncomfortable the moment may be, Smith has to be ready to roll.
+Hey, that’s his job now if he gets subbed in.
+No matter how uncomfortable the moment may be, Smith has to be ready to roll.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.